Habitability of the early Earth: Liquid water under a faint young Sun facilitated by strong tidal heating due to a closer Moon: Earth surface temperature

 The Moon might have played another important role in the early Earth's energy budget.
-The key physical effect here is tidal heating, a phenomenon that is well known from observations of some of the rocky and icy moons of the solar system giant planets.
-Io, the innermost of the four big moons of Jupiter, for example, is the volcanically most active body in the solar system \citep{1979Sci...204..951S} and its primary source of internal energy is tidal heating, that is, strictly speaking the source of the internal heat is actually external.
+The key physical effect here is tidal heating, a phenomenon that is well known from observations of some of the rocky and icy moons of the solar system's giant planets.
+Io, the innermost of the four big moons of Jupiter, for example, is the volcanically most active body in the solar system \citep{1979Sci...204..951S} and its primary source of internal energy is tidal heating.
+As the heat generated by internal bodily friction comes at the expense of a loss of rotational and/or orbital energy, strictly speaking the source of the internal heat is actually external to the object that is heated (here: Io).
 Orbital perturbations from the other major satellites around Jupiter force Io on an eccentric orbit \citep{1979Sci...203..892P}.
 Io's global mean tidal energy flux is about $2\,{\rm W\,m}^{-2}$ \citep{2000Sci...288.1208S}.
 Another prominent example is Saturn's moon Enceladus, which shows tidally driven cryovolcanism \citep{2006Sci...311.1393P}.
-Similar to the case of Io, the cause of the ongoing tidal heating in Enceladus is its forced orbital eccentricity.
+Similar to the case of Io, the reason for the ongoing tidal heating in Enceladus is its forced orbital eccentricity.
 The ultimate circularization of its orbit is inhibited by its gravitational interaction with another neighboring moon, in this case of Saturn's moon Dione \citep{Meyer2007}.

 Although detailed modeling of the tides in the Hadean Earth-Moon system cannot be found in the literature, the nearby Moon must have strongly deformed the Earth from its equilibrium shape.
 The fast rotation of the Earth compared to the orbital motion of the Moon led to a time lag \citep[or a phase lag;][]{2009ApJ...698L..42G,2013ApJ...764...26E} between the line connecting the two centers of mass and the instantaneous orientation of the tidal bulge on Earth.
 This offset then led to friction inside the Earth, which triggered the tidal heating.
 Previous studies estimated that the contribution of tidal heating on the Earth's surface was $\lesssim~0.1\,{\rm W\,m}^{-2}$ about 100\,Myr after the Moon-forming impact, and therefore irrelevant for the long term global energy budget \citep{2007SSRv..129...35Z}.
 These estimates were based on a specific tidal model (the constant phase lag tidal model) \citep{1879_Darwin,1880RSPT..171..713D,MacDonald1964,2008CeMDA.101..171F} that implies a homogeneous composition of the Earth and a specific parameterization of the Earth's tidal dissipation, technically speaking the second degree tidal Love number ($k_2$) \citep{1909RSPSA..82...73L,1911spge.book.....L} and the tidal dissipation constant ($Q$) \citep{1966Icar....5..375G}.
 Here we show that the tidal heating rates in the early Earth might have been higher than previously thought.